lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 Model store
 -----------
 From the 24.03, You can easily clone models from shared via project.
 The model store refers to a storage space and service that stores, manages, searches, and utilizes various machine learning and deep learning models.

 .. image:: model_store.png
    :alt: Model store

 As you can see in the model store section, there are several model cards that you can access, which are maintained by project admin.
-For each model card may contain tags that represents the characteristics of model itself.
-Let's clone one from the model cards so that you can try pre-trained models right away.
+Each model card may contain tags that represent the characteristics of the model itself.
+Following method is to clone one from the model cards to try pre-trained models.

 Click one of the model cards and you will see the modal that describes what is all about the model.
-If you want to clone the current model card to your folder, then click 'Clone to a folder' button on the right top of the modal.
+If you want to clone the current model card to your folder, click 'Clone to a folder' button on the right top of the modal.

 .. note::
    Only project admin can edit model cards in model store.
 If you want to add your own model card and share it to others,